 I am honored to have Stacey from Fresh Stitches to be today’s guest tutor.
-She is going to show us how to substitute yarns in Amigurumi and also how to choose the correct hook for the yarn.
-I have touched a little about this topic in my recent amigurumi post of How To Amigurumi and today, Stacey will bring you to a detailed tutorial about the yarn, hook, and how to substitute yarns for changing the size of your amigurumi without modifying the pattern.
+She is going to show us how to substitute Amigurumi yarn and also how to choose the correct hook for the yarn.
+I have touched a little about this topic in my recent amigurumi post of How To Amigurumi, and today, Stacey will bring you a detailed tutorial about the amigurumi yarn, hook, and how to substitute yarns for changing the size of your amigurumi without modifying the pattern.

 Stacey is the author of the popular Cuddly Crochet: Adorable Toys, Hats, & More I recommended in “How To Amigurumi”.
-You will find most of her patterns are suitable to make into soft toys for small kids.
+You will find most of her patterns are suitable for making into soft toys for small kids.
 There are 3 ways to get Stacey’s pattern: 1.) purchase her book for the amigurumi pattern, 2) go to her online store to buy her latest amigurumi pattern, or 3) download the free e-book for the beginner.

 Guest tutor: Stacey Trock

 Step-by-Step Guide to:

-You probably already know that amigurumi is adorable and fun to make… but you might not have known that you can substitute any yarn into any pattern that you’d like!
-In this post, I’m going to show you how to successfully substitute yarns and you’ll only be limited by your imagination!
+You probably already know that amigurumi crochet animal is adorable and fun to make… but you might not have known that you can substitute any amigurumi yarn into any pattern that you’d like!
+In this post, I’m going to show you how to successfully substitute yarns, and you’ll only be limited by your imagination!

-Let’s get down to the details on substitute yarns – how do you know what sized hook to use?
+Let’s get down to the details on substitute amigurumi yarn – how do you know what sized hook to use?
 Amigurumi patterns typically recommend that you use a hook smaller than is recommended for the yarn, so to substitute successfully, you’ll want to use a hook that’s the same amount smaller than is recommended for your yarn.
 Let’s look at an example.

 Let’s pretend we’re looking at a pattern that recommends using a worsted weight yarn with a size F (3.75mm) hook.
 A worsted weight yarn usually uses a size H (5.0mm) hook.
 How do I know that?
 I peeked at the size hook recommended on the yarn label of a worsted weight yarn!